dexter-2/bybit-official-api-docs/en/API_Limit_en.md

+# NOTICE: These docs are now OBSOLETE; please find the new documentation [here](https://bybit-exchange.github.io/docs/inverse).
+Thank you.

 # Introduction
 Bybit use `Order Fill Ratio (OFR)`, `Liquidity Contribution Points (LCP)` to measure customers' contribution to our executable liquidity.

 The `LCP` and `OFR` of different symbols are calculated separately.